 - Large 121

 |Sliced (1 cup, 150 grams)||134||34g||3.9g||9.17g|

-Based on sizing, you can estimate an average sized banana contains about 100 calories.
+Based on the sizing, you can estimate an average-sized banana contains about 100 calories.

 And as we mentioned earlier, over 90% of that is coming from carbs.
 They also contain some fiber, about 2 to 4 grams.

-Fiber is undigestable by the human body, so you can deduct the amount of fiber it contains to come to the net carbs.
+Fiber is undigestable by the human body, so you can subtract the amount of fiber it contains to get the net carbs.

 Something like this (Total Carbs – Fiber = Net Carbs)